jjzamudio/HIGAN/README.md

                [--num-channels NUM_CHANNELS]
                [--num-pairs NUM_PAIRS_PER_EXAMPLE] [--use-pool] [--use-res]

-Learning Visual Embeddings for Reinforcement Learning

 optional arguments:

-  -h, --help                          show this help message and exit --project-dir PROJECT_DIR           path to project directory --data-dir DATA_DIR                 path to data directory (used if different from "data/") --plots-dir PLOTS_DIR               path to plots directory (used if different from "logs"plots/) --logs-dir LOGS_DIR                 path to logs directory (used if different from "logs/")
+  --datapath DATAPATH                 path to data --data-dir DATA_DIR                 path to data directory (used if different from "data/") --plots-dir PLOTS_DIR               path to plots directory (used if different from "logs"plots/) --logs-dir LOGS_DIR                 path to logs directory (used if different from "logs/")